samorogu/notes/masteringReact/README.md

 #### Authorization

-If we try to delete a movie, nothing happends.
-If we see the network, we will see that is forbiden by the backend only for admin.
+If we try to delete a movie, nothing happens.
+If we see the network, we will see that is forbidden by the back-end only for admin.
+So we will change some user information to make it admin.
+We go to a user like user9@domain.com and add a new property: isAdmin and make it true modifying it to a boolean.

+If we try to delete a movie, it wont be deleted.
+If we go to jwt.io and decode the jwt we can see that the payload doesn't have the admin property.
+If we log out and log in, it should have the payload with the property is admin and be available to delete it.